-• LEEDS BECKETT UNIVERSITY - Calculate the proportion of students who persist in the pursuit of a higher education qualification within one year (or two years for part-time students).
-Compare this data by sport students and non-sport students.
+- LEEDS BECKETT UNIVERSITY Calculate the proportion of students who persist in the pursuit of a higher education qualification within one year (or two years for part-time students).
+Compare this data by sport students and non-sport students. - UNIVERSITY OF EAST ANGLIA Calculate the withdrawal rate of sports engaged students compared to the general university population.

-15 Times Higher Education - Inside Higher Ed, What do students want from higher education?, October 2024
+14 Times Higher Education - Inside Higher Ed, What do students want from higher education?, October 2024

-16 Office for Students, Condition B3: baselines for student outcomes indicators
+15 Office for Students, Condition B3: baselines for student outcomes indicators

-17 Advance HE, Fostering belonging in higher education: Implications for student retention and wellbeing, March 2024
+16 Advance HE, Fostering belonging in higher education: Implications for student retention and wellbeing, March 2024

-18 BUCS, BUCS Student Survey Report 2023-24, September 2024
+17 BUCS, BUCS Student Survey Report 2023-24, September 2024